 "We only work in a fully integrated manner," says Ellison.
 "We get requests for odds-and-sods work with individual boxers asking for a plan, but we can’t do it.
 We can’t give a good account of ourselves like that."

 Amateur boxers, like the ones who represent GB Boxing, are well looked after.
 For the professionals, though, it’s different.

 "They’re on their own," says Ellison.
 "So I get involved with the planning and get a schedule together.

 "We will look at blood biochemistry, body composition and dietary intake, but also traits around what sort of individual they are.

 "Do they cook?
 Do they have time to go shopping?
 It’s a huge body of work that keeps evolving."

 Some high-profile boxers famously fall out of shape in between fights, but that has never been an issue for Joshua.

 On intense training days, which involve three to four hours in the gym, the 27-year-old’s calorie count grows to 5000, twice the daily average of most men.

-"He is an unbelievable athlete," says Ellison of the IBF world champion, who is the favourite in the latest boxing odds to beat Wladimir Klitschko on 29 April.
+"He is an unbelievable athlete," says Ellison of the IBF world champion, who is the favourite in the latest boxing betting to beat Alexander Povetkin on September 22.